 As the data is available under an Open Government Licence absolutely anyone can use it.
-It is already being put to good use – the data will form part of the evidence used to update the ‘Favourable Conservation Status’ statement for GCN.
-The Conservation Status is considered ‘favourable’ when the population and range of the species is healthy and will be maintained into the long-term.
-Monitoring this helps environmental managers, policymakers and scientists effectively protect habitats and species such as GCN.
+It is already being put to good use – the data will form part of the evidence used to update the ‘Favourable Conservation Status’ statement for great crested newts.
+The Conservation Status is considered ‘favourable’ when the population and range of the species is healthy and will be maintained into the long term.
+Monitoring this helps environmental managers, policymakers and scientists effectively protect habitats and species such as great crested newts.

 What is the Natural England Open Data Geoportal?

 The Natural England Open Data Geoportal was launched 2017 and provides free and open access to geographic products for download in multiple formats (CSV, KML, Shapefile and ESRI File Geodatabase), web services (ESRI REST and GeoJSON APIs), web applications and story maps.
 All content is available under the Open Government Licence v3.0, except where otherwise stated.